elnukakujo/OpenAI_Assistant_M2_Gen/README.md

 ## generateDsls.py
 Have the same purpose as generateDsl.py but do all the folder DSL descriptions in data/DSL2Gen, preprocess the prompt, get the output and save everything in data/input_output_GPT.csv.

+## antlrConversion
+To run the antlr conversion, run in the corresponding folder: 'python3 conversion.py input.ebnf output.xmi'